kevinderrane/Business-Analytics-Group-FYP/README.md

 # Business-Analytics-Group-FYP

-A group project on Twitter and the 2016 US Eelction, submitted in partial fulfilment of the requirements for the degree of Masters of Science in Business Analytics.
+A group project on Twitter and the 2016 US Election, submitted in partial fulfilment of the requirements for the degree of Masters of Science in Business Analytics.

 This project acheived a second class honours grade one degree.